EF(X) Orientations: A Parameterized Complexity Perspective: Introduction

 In spite of this, EF orientations remain largely unexplored.
-In this work we study them primarily under the lens of parameterized complexity, and present a plethora of tractable special cases, parameterized algorithms, and hardness results.
-Many of our results transfer to EFX orientations, thus complementing and improving upon results from \cite{ijcai/DeligkasEGK25,sagt/BlazejGRS25}.
+In this work we study them primarily under the lens of parameterized complexity, and present a plethora of tractable special cases, parameterized algorithms, and hardness results, including a complete characterization for the case of binary valuations (\cref{theorem:connected_component_props}).
+Many of our results transfer to EFX orientations, thus complementing and improving upon results from previous work on EFX orientations~\cite{AfshinmehrDKMR25,sagt/BlazejGRS25,ijcai/DeligkasEGK25}; see \cref{sec:contributions} for details.

 Another interesting relaxation of EF(X) that we consider in this work concerns allocations in which not every item is allocated to an agent, i.e., EF(X) with \emph{charity} \cite{CGH19}.
 To the best of our knowledge, we are the first to consider charity in the graph setting of \cite{EFXgraphs}, establishing algorithms for finding the minimum number of edges that have to remain unoriented (i.e., donated to charity) in order for EF(X) orientations to exist.